conservationtechlab/camml/README.md

 may also need to have recent NVIDIA drivers if you plan to use a GPU to speed up detection.

 Download a MegaDetector model file.
-For example, [MDv5a](https://github.com/ecologize/CameraTraps/releases/download/v5.0/md_v5a.0.0.pt):
+For example, the following command will download MegaDetector v5a:

     mkdir ~/megadetector
     cd ~/megadetector